BloomTech-Labs/github-commit-analysis-be/README.md

 ## Documentation

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/github-commit-analysis-fe) for details on the fronend of our project.<br />
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/github-commit-analysis-fe) for details on the frontend of our project.

-🚫 Add DS link here
+see [Database Documentation](https://github.com/Lambda-School-Labs/github-commit-analysis-ds) for details on the Data Science backend of our project.